 Eurambeen-Streatham Road and Glenelg Highway roundabout

-We’re improving safety at the intersection of Eurambeen-Streatham Road, Glenelg Highway and Woorndoo-Streatham Road in Streatham.
+We’ve built a new roundabout at the intersection of Eurambeen-Streatham Road, Glenelg Highway and Woorndoo-Streatham Road in Streatham.

-Further safety improvements at the intersection include a reduced speed limit of 80km/h through the intersection and the installation of street lighting to improve visibility at night.
+The upgrade works included construction of a new raised roundabout, a reduced speed limit of 80km/h through the intersection and the installation of street lighting to improve visibility at night.

 Benefits of the upgrade